Thousands rally in Beirut against political leaders, rot

-BEIRUT Thousands of protesters waving Lebanese flags and chanting "revolution" took to the streets of Beirut on Saturday for an unprecedented mobilisation against sectarian politicians they say are incompetent and corrupt.
+BEIRUT Thousands of protesters waving Lebanese flags and chanting "revolution" took to the streets of Beirut on Saturday for an unprecedented mobilization against sectarian politicians they say are incompetent and corrupt.

 The "You Stink" protest campaign, ignited by a waste crisis, has widened to reflect anger at widely-perceived graft in the political class and the state's failure to provide basic services.

-It is seen as the biggest protest movement in Lebanon's history organised independently of the sectarian parties that dominate politics.
+It is seen as the biggest protest movement in Lebanon's history organized independently of the sectarian parties that dominate politics.

 "We need a revolution to free ourselves from these politicians," said Hani Abu Hamdan, a 23-year-old unemployed civil engineer.